 Protocol agreements provide a framework for continued collaboration between the provincial government and First Nations in Alberta.
-They function as a broad umbrella agreement, under which meaningful discussion, information sharing, and the exploration of issues of mutual concern can occur.
+They support meaningful discussion, information sharing, and the exploration of issues of mutual concern.

 The Protocol between the Government of Alberta and the Blackfoot Confederacy for Discussions on Matters of Mutual Concern, was signed in September 2019 by the Premier, the Minister of Indigenous Relations and Chiefs of the Blackfoot Confederacy.
 This renews the government-to-government relationship signed in 2017.

 The agreement sets out ways the Blackfoot Confederacy Chiefs and the government will work together to address topics such as:

 The 3 protocol agreements are to remain in place for as long as each party wishes to keep them active.
 As per each agreement, meetings will continue to occur: